Starting on Mastodon or Pixelfed or in the Fediverse: the no-bullshit intro guide!

 I have my account, now what?

-The first thing you should do is write an introduction post using the hashtag .
+The first thing you should do is write an introduction post using the hashtag #introduction.
 This will give you a lot of visibility.
 In your intro post, put hashtags of stuff you like, so people can find you.
-For example, you could write: I'm a and I love and
+For example, you could write: I’m a #parent and I love #gardening and #comedyShows

 How do I find people to follow?